mai13drd/peass-ci-jenkins-examples/README.md

 * If the build is finished, you can check its dashboard.
 You will find informations about performance changes and their possibly causes.

 * Clean the workspaces of Jenkins controller and agent using *cleanWorkspaces.sh*.

+### Build testproject in an agent automatically started by Jenkins controller

+This will execute a build inside a Jenkins agent.
+The agent is started by Jenkins controller.
+The pipeline is configured to pull the Docker image "maven:3.6.3-jdk-11" and use it as build agent.

+* Move to folder *buildOnAgentAutomatic*.

+* Execute *buildOnAgentAutomatic.sh*.
+After that, a Docker container named *jenkins_controller* is running.

+* After Jenkins is fully started (means http://localhost:8080 can be loaded), you can log in.

+* You will see, that a pipeline-project named *buildOnAgentAutomatic* is configured and a build is already running.

+* If the build is finished, you can check its dashboard.
+You will find informations about performance changes and their possibly causes.

+* Since *buildOnAgentAutomatic.sh* starts the Jenkins-container as user root, you have to run *cleanControllerWorkspace.sh* with sudo now!
+So you will have the appropriate rights to delete folders and files in jenkins_controller_home.